addu390/addu390.github.io/_posts/2024-06-17-spatial-index-tessellation.md

 <h3>2.5.
 FaceIJK to H3 Index</h3>
 <p>Lastly, the <a href="https://h3geo.org/docs/core-library/latLngToCellDesc" target="_blank">face and face-centered ijk coordinates are converted to H3 Index</a>.</p>

-<p>Which primarily involves coverting to Direction bits, represent the hierarchical path from a base cell to a specific cell at a given resolution.
+<p>Which primarily involves coverting to Direction bits, representing the hierarchical path from a base cell to a specific cell at a given resolution.
 These bits encode the sequence of directional steps taken within the hexagonal grid to reach the target cell from the base cell.</p>

 <ul>
 <li>Handle Base Cell: If the resolution is 0 (base cell), directly set the base cell in the index.</li>